 This is very common and does not require you to meet with an ISS Advisor.

-Please complete the Reduced Course Load Form and deliver it to the secure drop-box as soon as you have completed enrollment for the term but no later than the first Friday of the academic term.
+Please email your completed Reduced Course Load Form to firstname.lastname@example.org as soon as you have completed enrollment for the term but no later than the first Friday of the academic term.
 The signed and completed Reduced Course Load Form must be processed before we can authorize CPT or OPT, so you can bring it to you CPT or OPT appointment (whichever is earlier).

 If your Reduced Course Load Form is filled out properly, we will authorize you to take a Reduced Course Load.
 We will not contact you to confirm.
 We will only contact you if the form is not filled out properly.
 If you don’t hear from us, you should assume the authorization was granted.